Eldora Mountain Resort: History

-Eldora was first conceived in 1961 when four men purchased a 400-acre parcel of land from the Forest Service near Nederland.
+Eldora was first conceived in 1961 when four men purchased a 400-acre parcel of land from the United States Forest Service near Nederland.
 This land consists of the base-area lodge and the parking lot.
-A road from Nederland was constructed the following year along with two T-bars.
+A road from Nederland was constructed the following year, along with two T-bars.
 To stay competitive with many of the other front-range ski areas (all of which are now defunct, with the exception of Squaw Pass, since renamed Echo Mountain Park), a lodge was erected and the road was regraded.
-The resort installed their first chairlift, Little Hawk, in 1967.
+The resort installed its first chairlift, Little Hawk, in 1967.
 The lift, which was constructed by Miner-Denver, still runs today and is the oldest operating chairlift in Colorado.

 In 1973, two more double chairlifts were installed: Cannonball, which paralleled the T-bar on the main mountain, and Corona, which opened a new area to the north.
 An additional two double chairlifts, Caribou and Sundance, were constructed by Lift Engineering in the late 1970s, on the beginner hill.

 Beginning in 1979, the resort started losing money, in part because the construction of the Eisenhower Tunnel on Interstate 70 made it more convenient to reach the larger ski areas west of the Continental Divide.
 The resort stayed open until 1986, when it closed from the 1986–1987 season because of ownership issues.
 When the resort reopened the following season, the new management included the former president of Copper Mountain (Colorado).

 In 1989, the Corona Bowl, which had been left abandoned for years, reopened.
 The bowl was named after an alternative name for Rollins Pass, the mountain pass used by the Denver and Salt Lake Railway to traverse the Continental Divide from 1904 to 1928 prior to the opening of the Moffat Tunnel.
 The right-of-way for the Rollins Pass route can be seen from the top of Corona.

 In 1992, Challenge, a triple chairlift purchased from Sun Valley in Idaho, was installed parallel to Cannonball.
-Two fixed-grip quad chairs were installed in 1998: one which replaced the original Corona lift, and another one just east of it, Indian Peaks, which opened 150 new acres of terrain.
+Two fixed-grip quad chairs were installed in 1998: one, which replaced the original Corona lift, and another one just east of it, Indian Peaks, which opened 150 new acres of terrain.